fenago/ml-scikit-keras-tensorflow/labs/lab_6.md

 Decision Tree from the root to a leaf.
-Decision Trees generally are approximately balanced, so traversing the Decision Tree requires going through roughly *O*(log~2~(*m*)) nodes.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) Since each node only requires checking the value of one feature, the overall prediction complexity is *O*(log~2~(*m*)), independent of the number of features.
+Decision Trees generally are approximately balanced, so traversing the Decision Tree requires going through roughly *O*(log~2~(*m*)) nodes.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) Since each node only requires checking the value of one feature, the overall prediction complexity is *O*(log~2~(*m*)), independent of the number of features.
 So predictions are very fast, even when dealing with large training sets.